MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 Microsoft Edge is designed to give you more control over your browser’s security when browsing the web and visiting unfamiliar sites.
 With enhanced security, users can browse the unfamiliar parts of the web more securely, protected by additional security mitigations and protections.

-The web platform has a lot of power designed to give site visitors a small and intuitive browsing experience through the use of Javascript, web notifications, permissions, and so on.
+The web platform has a lot of power designed to give site visitors a small and intuitive browsing experience using Javascript, web notifications, permissions, and so on.
 That power and accessibility is reflected in a larger exposure area for exploits and security vulnerabilities that untrustworthy sites can use for malicious activity.
 By enhancing your security on the browser, we're shifting conventional and well-established assumptions on how we think about protecting users from the unknown and unfamiliar.

-Unprecedented in-the-wild exploits (also referred called 0-days) are more frequent.
+Unprecedented in-the-wild exploits (also referred to 0-days) are more frequent.
 This feature aims to raise the security bar against V8-related exploits and neutralize them.
 Effective neutralization is achieved by running JIT-less engines and enabling additional guards for the browser.
 From an historical perspective, in 2021, 41% of in-the-wild exploits were mitigated with this security feature alone.

 ## About this security feature

 The core of this feature starts by disabling the just-in-time (JIT) compiler in V8, to protect your browser with a series of protective guards.
-These protections include: Control-flow Enforcement Technology (CET), Arbitrary Code Guard (ACG), and Control Flow Guard (CFG) for the rendering process.
+These protections include Control-flow Enforcement Technology (CET), Arbitrary Code Guard (ACG), and Control Flow Guard (CFG) for the rendering process.
 Additionally, running JIT-less V8 will block writing to executable memory, which reduces the attack surface of the application for exploits.

 You can learn more about the experimentation results from the Microsoft Edge Security team’s blog post [published back in August 2021](https://microsoftedge.github.io/edgevr/posts/Super-Duper-Secure-Mode) and [its continuation blog post in February 2022]().